The T-Rex Company

 Along with an obvious and pleasant simplicity, this type of organization delivers additional benefits that are not immediately obvious.
 For example:

 • Identifying top-performers.
 Project managers are solely responsible for staffing their projects.
-Thus, they will look for the best of the best in the Experts Pool, because they know that in project businesses, quality always beats quantity.
-Consequently, the Experts Pool will progressively expose a sediment of weakly performing experts and give management a good assessment of who should be asked to leave when the next economic downturns arrives.
+Thus, they will look for the best of the best in the Experts Pool because they know that in project businesses, quality always beats quantity.
+Consequently, the Experts Pool will progressively expose sediment of weakly performing experts and give management a good assessment of who should be asked to leave when the next economic downturn arrives.

 • Attracting talent.
-Since experts in these companies are paid well for their expertise, these companies will automatically attract talented new employees.
+Since experts in these companies are paid well for their expertise, they will automatically attract talented new employees.

 • Elevating leadership.
-Leadership is a holy grail of modern business management, and in a T-Rex company, it comes naturally.
-The dilemma of typical matrix managers, who are required to maintain a decent “management by objectives,” that is, to set goals for their directs and then verify their fulfillment, is virtually non-existent in a T-Rex organization.
-Since projects are by-definition driven by goals, nothing else but those goals will count to the experts.
+Leadership is a holy grail of modern business management; it comes naturally in a T-Rex company.
+The dilemma of typical matrix managers, who are required to maintain a decent “management by objectives,” to set goals for their directs and then verify their fulfillment, is virtually non-existent in a T-Rex organization.
+Since projects are by definition driven by goals, nothing else but those goals will count to the experts.

 Where it doesn’t apply